Bank pool

-Rules

-Aim

-The object of the game is to be the first player to five balls in any order (or eight balls, when played with a full rack).

 Rack

 The balls are racked in nine-ball formation (or eight-ball formation if using a full rack), but in no particular order.

 On the break shot, at least four balls must hit the rails else it is an illegal break.
 Any balls pocketed during the break do not count toward the score and will be spotted after the player's inning ends.
 Pocketing a ball on the break results in the player continuing to shoot.

 On an illegal break, the opponent has the option of requesting a re-rack or accepting the table as-is and may begin shooting.